The P0340 error code relates to the camshaft sensor.

-Check wires: The camshaft sensor connects to the PCM through a set of wires.
-If these are loose or damaged then there will be problems in information transmission.
-First, check the wiring on your battery and ensure that all the terminals are tightly in place.
-Also, check the ground cable between the engine and body.
+Check wires: The camshaft sensor is connected to the PCM by a series of wires.
+If these are loose or damaged, there are problems with information transmission.
+First, check the wiring of your battery and make sure that all connections are tight.
+Also, check the ground wire between the engine and the body.

-Check the wires from the sensor/s to the engine control unit to look for any visible damages.
+Check the wires from the sensor(s) to the engine control unit to look for any visible damage.

-Sensors on the camshaft collect information and relay this to the PCM.
-This then influences the timing of air and fuel into the combustion chamber.
-Just like any electronic device, the camshaft sensors get dirty or becomes the default and no longer can relay the right information.
+Sensors on the camshaft collect information and forward it to the PCM.
+This then influences the timing of air and fuel injection into the combustion chamber.
+Like any electronic device, if the camshaft sensors are dirty or defective, they can no longer pass on the correct information.

-Camshaft reluctor: Check for any visible damages to the reluctor wheel on the camshaft, which the camshaft is reading the information from.
-This is not a common problem but if you have already replaced the sensors and made sure that the wires are okay – you have to check this.
+Camshaft reluctor: Check for visible damage to the reluctor wheel on the camshaft from which the camshaft reads the information.
+This is not a common problem, but if you have already replaced the sensors and made sure that the wires are okay, you ought to check this.

-Engine control unit: If the wires, sensor and the camshaft is good – there might be a problem with the hardware or software of your engine control unit.
-You should really let an experienced diagnostic technician take a look at your engine control unit.
-You can read the signal from the camshaft sensor with an oscilloscope, but this requires a lot of knowledge.
+Engine control unit: If the wires, sensor, and camshaft are good, there could be a problem with the hardware or software of your engine control unit.
+You should really let an experienced diagnostic technician take a look at your ECU.
+You can read the signal from the camshaft sensor with an oscilloscope, but that requires a lot of knowledge.

 Can drive with an error P0340?